silvia-odwyer/inversion/README.md

 # Inversion

-Inversion aims to be a video and image processing app for Android, currently in development.
-It aims to perform real-time video processing on the GPU, allowing users to add special effects to their videos and images quickly and save them for sharing.
+Inversion is a video and image processing app for Android, which performs real-time video processing on the GPU, allowing users to add special effects to their videos/images quickly and save them for sharing.

 ## Visual Prototypes